Santosh-Gupta/ScientificSummarizationDataSets/ReadMe.md

 In addition to the datasets, I have set up preprocessing and training setups using a few popular summarization architectures, in Google Colab notebooks.

-UPDATE 10-17-19.
+## UPDATE 10-17-19.
+BertSum model released.

 I have released a checkpoint for the BertSum mode.
+The model was trained on a batch size of 1024 for 5000 steps, and then a batch size of 4096 for 25000 steps.
 Please see the BerSum section below.

 ## Motivation